postgres-ai/postgres-checkup/README.md

 About
 ===
-PgHealth is the ultimate PostgreSQL healthcheck utility.
+PgHealth is the ultimate PostgreSQL database healthcheck utility.

-It checks PostgreSQL settings, configs and Linux
-postgres-related environment, collecting data
-into convinient formats (json, md, ...) with
-a series of checks.
+It checks PostgreSQL settings, configs and Linux postgres-related environment, collecting data into convinient formats (json, md, ...) with a series of checks.

 Example